 If the payment standard decreases, at initial implementation of SAFMRs, PHA will use the existing higher payment standard for the family's subsidy calculation.
 PHA will continue to use the higher payment standard until PHA's payment standard in effect equals or exceeds the payment standard being applied to the household.
 This occurs only upon initial implementation of SAFMR.
+Once PHA's payment standard in effect equals or exceeds the payment standard being applied to the household.
+This occurs only upon initial implementation of SAFMR.
 Once PHA's payment standard in effect equals or exceeds the payment standard being applied to the household at implementation of SAFMRs, PHA will apply the current applicable payment standard at all future recertification regardless of the fluctuations in the payment standards from the last regular recertification.
 When a family, who previously had SAFMR protection, moves from the unit, PHA will apply the payment standard in effect on the effective date of the move.
 If the authorized unit size changes as a result of a change in family composition, families who previously had SAFMR protection, will have the current payment standard applied at the next regular recertification after the change was reported, even if they remain in the same unit.

-For example, if the payment standard in effect at the-effective recertification, just prior to implementation of SAFMR, was \$900 and the payment standard in effect at the current recertification is \$800, PHA will use \$900 as the payment standard for the current recertification.
+For example, if the payment standard in effect at the effective recertification, just prior to implementation of SAFMR, was \$900 and the payment standard in effect at the current recertification is \$800, PHA will use \$900 as the payment standard for the current recertification.
 PHA will continue to use \$900 as the payment standard for all future recertifications until the payment standard in effect is equal to or greater than \$900.
 Once the payment standard in effect is equal to or greater than \$900, PHA will use the payment standard in effect regardless of fluctuations, including decreases.